 Jonathan Engler, Partner, Adduci, Mastriani & Schaumberg, LLP

-Jointly hosted by Adduci, Mastriani & Schaumberg and the Silicon Valley office of Merchant & Gould.
+Jointly hosted by Adduci, Mastriani & Schaumberg and Merchant & Gould.

 An application requesting 1.5 hours of general MCLE credit for this activity is pending for approval by the State Bar of California.